Human Rights Statement

 Recycling of products such as cardboard, beverage containers, paint, motor oil, batteries, electronics, wood and much more.

 A bulb eater that crushes fluorescent tubes and separates the mercury and phosphorous vapors.

-Fleet right-sizing ensures the most efficient vehicle is used for the task.
+Fleet-right sizing ensures the most efficient vehicle is utilized for the task.

-Annual Riverbank Cleanup Event for all the employees and volunteers.
+Annual Riverbank Cleanup Event for employees and volunteers.

 Park-wide Yellow Fish Program: all storm water drains that directly empty into the river are identified with a yellow fish marker.
 The yellow fish serve as a warning to be watchful of our actions.

 Installation of Bat Houses as an eco-friendly mosquito controlling system: bat houses create a natural ecosystem for bats, which eventually feed on mosquitos and other insects and thus control their populations.
 By doing this, we do not rely on chemical spraying techniques.

 Environment Education programs for students.
 In our Journey 2050 program, students are taught how to make agriculture sustainable and meet the growing demand for food.

 The Stampede is currently developing our pathway to net zero, with measurable milestones along the journey.
 We continue to evaluate opportunities to reduce our footprint and support others in doing the same.
 Our team can support all events hosted on Stampede Park in reducing their footprint as well.

 Future plans include measuring and reducing our greenhouse gas emissions, enhancing our waste and energy management programs, and continued transition to more energy efficient assets and fixtures.
 The Stampede’s focus is to reduce Stampede Park’s carbon footprint through technology and the three R’s – reduce, reuse and recycle.